bunniesandbeatings/RefluxManifesto/README.md

-# Reflux Manifesto
+# Reflux.js Manifesto

-Thoughts on using Reflux as I try to come to terms with it.
+Finding the idiomattic approach to using Reflux.js.

+Please, treat these as heuristics, because:
+  0. I do not necessarily know what I'm talking about.
+  0. Idioms are not always the best way to break down a problem.

+* * *

 ## Actions:
   * [New Data](#new-data) **always** enters through actions